oracle-livelabs/database/tmm-run-sample-apps/run-lra-app/run-lra-app.md

     </copy>
     ```

-## Task 5: View Service Mesh graph and Distributed Traces (Optional)
+## Task 5: View Service Mesh Graph and Distributed Traces (Optional)

 You can perform this task only if you have performed Task 3.
-To visualize what happens behind the scenes and how a trip booking request is processed by the distributed services, you can use the Kiali and Jaeger Dashboards that you started in Task 3.
+To visualize what happens behind the scenes and how a trip booking request is processed by the distributed services, you can use the Kiali and Jaeger dashboards that you started in Task 3.

-1. Open a new browser tab and navigate to the Kiali dashboard URL - http://localhost:20001/kiali
+1. Open a new browser tab and navigate to the Kiali dashboard URL.
+For example, `http://localhost:20001/kiali`.

-2. Select Graph for the otmm namespace.
+2. Select Graph for the `otmm` namespace.
 ![Kiali Dashboard](images/kiali-dashboard-lra.png)

-3. Open a new browser tab and navigate to the Jaeger dashboard URL - http://localhost:16686
+3. Open a new browser tab and navigate to the Jaeger dashboard URL.
+For example, `http://localhost:16686.`
-4. Select istio-ingressgateway.istio-system from the Service list.
+4. From the **Service** drop-down list, select **istio-ingressgateway.istio-system**.
+5. Click **Find Traces**.
 You can see the list of traces with each trace representing a request.
 ![Jaeger Traces List](images/jaeger-traces-list.png)
-5. Select one of the traces to view.
+6. Select one of the traces to view.
 ![Jaeger Trace for Confirmation Step](images/jaeger-trace-confirm-cancel.png)

-## Task 6: View source code of the Travel Agent application (Optional)
+## Task 6: View Source Code of the Travel Agent Application (Optional)

 The source code of the Travel Agent application is present in folder: /home/oracle/OTMM/otmm-23.4.1/samples/lra/lrademo
 - Trip Service Source code: /home/oracle/OTMM/otmm-23.4.1/samples/lra/lrademo/trip-manager
 - Hotel Service Source code: /home/oracle/OTMM/otmm-23.4.1/samples/lra/lrademo/hotel